BIOGRAPHY OF MAYOR DONALD E. STEPHENS

 Under Mayor Don Stephens’ leadership, Rosemont’s successful growth and progress turned it into a thriving and busy hub of business, commerce and transportation.
 It should be held up as the gold standard for community ingenuity.

-On Father’s Day, June, 19, 2016, the Village of Rosemont unveiled and dedicated a 1,500 pound, larger-than-life, double-casted bronze sculpture of Mayor Donald E. Stephens, right in front of the entrance (east side) of Village Hall, 9501 W. Devon, Rosemont, Illinois.
+On Father’s Day, June, 19, 2016, the Village of Rosemont unveiled and dedicated a 1,500 pound, larger-than-life, double-casted bronze sculpture of Mayor Donald E. Stephens, right in front of the entrance (east side) of Village Hall, 9501 Devon, Rosemont, Illinois.

 Four of the many buildings which he helped develop are depicted with him: The Donald E. Stephens Convention Center, the Allstate Arena, the village’s Water Tower and the Hyatt Regency O’Hare hotel.